State of the Addiction Treatment Field: Where We Are and Where We Need to Go

 4) More support for families

+Point #4 in The State of the Addiction Treatment Field and where we need to go looks at providing more support for families.
 Although non-confrontational “interventions” (such as the ARISE model) have a role to play, most families might be better served by CRAFT (Community Reinforcement And Family Training), developed and scientifically studied by Robert Meyers, Ph.D.
 Concerned Significant Others (CSO’s) attend 6-12 CRAFT sessions and learn how to change their own reactions to the Identified Patient (IP).
 The IP’s new intimate social environment facilitates change.
 CRAFT does not assume that CSO’s are responsible for the IP’s addictive problems.
 However, if CSO’s are willing to learn CRAFT skills, they can contribute in a powerful way to change in the IP.
 In scientific studies of CRAFT it is up to two to three times as effective as interventions or Al-Anon in getting the IP to enter treatment.

 If CRAFT were available for free to any family member, we would see a dramatic impact on treatment seeking.
 Furthermore, even when the IP does not enter treatment, there is typically a substantial reduction in addictive problems.